suevalov/suevalov.com/content/blog/what-i-want-to-learn-2018/index.md

 During the last several years I have barely used JavaScript without types.
 The web development became too complicated and in order to keep sanity, I prefer to give as much responsibility to the machine as possible.
 [Flow](https://flow.org/) by Facebook and [TypeScript](https://www.typescriptlang.org/) by Microsoft are excellent solutions that helped me and my teams to write more sound and maintainable code.

 The next big thing might be [ReasonML](https://reasonml.github.io/).
 It's not a new language, it's a new syntax and really powerful toolchain by the battle-tested language, OCaml.
 The syntax is really easy to pick up if you're JavaScript developer.
 Reason can be compiled to JavaScript using [BuckleScript](https://bucklescript.github.io/).
 Consider it as solidly statically typed, faster and simpler cousin of JavaScript.
-The next big thing might be [ReasonML](https://reasonml.github.io/).
-It's not a new language, it's a new syntax and really powerful toolchain by the battle-tested language, OCaml.
-The syntax is really easy to pick up if you're JavaScript developer.
-Reason can be compiled to JavaScript using [BuckleScript](https://bucklescript.github.io/).
-Consider it as solidly statically typed, faster and simpler cousin of JavaScript.

 ## Kotlin